AlexxNica/cv2io/README.md

 For more details, see http://localhost:8080/about and http://localhost:8080/documentation on localhost or http://cv2.me.

 ## How To Contribute
 Please use **pull requests** if you want to contribute to this code and, if you can help it, **don't wrap your code** after a certain character limit.
 Just write the full line and preferably use an editor that uses automatic word wrap.
-Below you'll find some To Dos - contact me via Hangouts if you want to contribute more, don't know where to start, or have suggestions to improve the existing code.
+Below you'll find some To Dos - contact me if you want to contribute more, don't know where to start, or have suggestions to improve the existing code.

 If you want to contribute to this code, you have to be a member of the W3C Community Group: https://www.w3.org/community/cv2/